-Think of something that almost all of us has experienced: When you were dating, or courting, didn't you do your best to do the things that would please the other person, because you feared to offend them, thus injuring and destroying the relationship that was developing?
-That's why we're on our best behavior!
-And because you had that fear, and because you were careful to control your tongue, you were careful to control your dress, you were careful about the entertainment you went to, you always tried to appear in the best light possible, AND IT DREW YOU TOGETHER!
+Think of something that almost all of us has experienced: When you were dating, or courting, did you not do your best to do the things that would please the other person, because you feared to offend them, thus injuring and destroying the relationship that was developing?
+That is why we are on our best behavior!
+And because you had that fear, and because you were careful to control your tongue, you were careful to control your dress, you were careful about the entertainment you went to, you always tried to appear in the best light possible, and it drew you together.

-THIS IS EXACTLY WHAT THE FEAR OF GOD DOES WITH HIM!
-IT ACTUALLY DRAWS US TO HIM!
-It is because we are on our best behavior, best attitudes—EVERYTHING!
-We are doing to please the other, because of the respect that is growing!
+This is exactly what the fear of GOD does with Him.
+It actually draws us to Him.
+It is because we are on our best behavior, best attitudes—everything!
+We are doing that to please the other, because of the respect that is growing.

 So, neither does the fear of God destroy the relationship with Him.
 It does not get in the way of love.
 All it does is increase our drawing closer; He loves to see someone conforming to Him because that is good for us.

-Let's explore something else here: Why is God's reaction to sin not always the same?
-Why isn't everybody just blasted away like Nadab and Abihu or Ananias and Sapphira?
-Well, the answer to that is: That it is, but yet it isn't!
-Maybe that sounds contradictory, but it's not, and God provides us an example that gives us some of the explanation.
+Let us explore something else here: Why is God's reaction to sin not always the same?
+Why is not everybody just blasted away like Nadab and Abihu or Ananias and Sapphira?
+Well, the answer to that is: That it is, but yet it is not!
+Maybe that sounds contradictory, but it is not, and God provides us an example that gives us some of the explanation.

 Turn with me to I Samuel.
 This is a rather long story.
 I will not go through all of it here.
 It is the story of Eli and his two sons.

-I Samuel 2:22-25 Now Eli was very old, and heard all that his sons did unto all Israel, and how they lay with the women that assembled at the door of the tabernacle of the congregation.
-And he said unto them, 'Why do you such things?
-For I hear of your evil dealings by all this people.
-No, my sons, for it is no good report that I hear.
-You make the Lord's people to transgress.
-If one man sin against another, the judge shall judge him, but if a man sin against the Lord, who shall intreat for him?
-Notwithstanding, they hearkened not unto the voice of their father, because the Lord would slay them.
+I Samuel 2:22-25 Now Eli was very old, and he heard everything his sons did to all Israel, and how they lay with the women who assembled at the door of the tabernacle of meeting.
+So he said to them, "Why do you such things?
+For I hear of your evil dealings from all the people.
+No, my sons!
+For it is not a good report that I hear.
+You make the Lord's people transgress.
+If one man sins against another, the God will judge him.
+But if a man sins against the Lord, who will intercede for him?"
+Nevertheless, they did not heed the voice of their father, because the Lord desired to kill them.

 Now God had them in the position where He was going to give you and me an example, something that was going to become part of His Word.

-Then we have the part about Samuel in there (26).
+Then we have the part about Samuel in there (verse 26).
 And a man of God came to Eli, and warned His prophet.

-I Samuel 2:27 And there came a man of God unto Eli, and said unto him, 'Thus says the Lord, "Did I plainly appear unto the house of your father, when they were in Egypt in Pharaoh's house?"'
+I Samuel 2:27 Then a man of God came to Eli, and said to him, "Thus says the Lord: 'Did I not clearly reveal Myself to the house of your father when they were in Egypt in Pharaoh's house?'"